dominicrodger/dominicrodger.com.old/src/code/tdd-django-south.md

 If I run tests for a particular app (which is generally all I need to do), that difference is 0.312s to 31.064s.

 That makes my test run approximately **99% quicker**, and well within what I consider an acceptable time to run every time I make small changes to my code.

+[south]: http://south.aeracode.org "Find out about South, a tool for managing database migrations in Django."
+[sqlite-in-memory]: http://docs.djangoproject.com/en/1.2/topics/testing/#the-test-database "Read the section of the Django docs about using SQLite's in memory model"